 This vision is the responsibility of the leader of the school, and is why the leader of the school has been placed in that position at this particular point in history.
 Look back over the history of organizations, including the Church, or even the United States of America.
 You will see that the organization was significantly influenced by the vision of its leader during that period of time.

 You’re probably saying that makes perfect sense.
 Look at the impact Pope John Paul II had on the Catholic Church.
 But remember that Pope John Paul I was the first pontiff to have an installation Mass, breaking with the long-standing tradition of a papal crowning.
 Although “The Smiling Pope” spent only 34 days as the Holy See before suffering a fatal heart attack, his motto of “Humility” was personified in the first act of his papacy.

 Or do you envision more children in your school next year, more the year after that, and still more five years down the road with more parental involvement, vibrant classrooms with teachers who are enthusiastic in their teaching methods and even more excited that they can infuse Gospel values into their work to form the next generation of leaders?

-The second part of that statement is a little more exciting than the first, isn’t it?
+The latter statement is a little more exciting than the first, isn’t it?

 If that’s how your brochure or your Web site depicts your school, change it – NOW – before that vision becomes a reality.

-© Michael V. Ziemski, SchoolAdvancement, 2008-2018 (Original Publication Date: 20080922)
+© Michael V. Ziemski, SchoolAdvancement, 2008-2023 (Original Publication Date: 20080922)